dotnet/smartcomponents/docs/configure-openai-backend.md

 Do the following in your **server** project:

-* Install the package `SmartComponents.Inference.OpenAI`
+* Add the `SmartComponents.Inference.OpenAI` project from this repo to your solution and reference it from your server project.
 * In `Program.cs`, update your call to `AddSmartComponents` as follows:

     ```cs